 Difficult to see the pressure valve

-The Instant Pot Duo 7-in-1 Electric Pressure Cooker has a stainless steel insert with a three-layer base for even cooking and a steam rack for veggies or lifting baby back ribs out.
-Schedule meals with the delay start option (this can be set up to 24 hours in advance), 10-hour automatic keep-warm function, and manual keep-warm function that will maintain toasty potluck temperatures for up to 100 hours.
+The Instant Pot Duo 7-in-1 Electric Pressure Cooker has a stainless steel insert with a three-layer base for even cooking and a steam rack for veggies or baby back ribs.
+Schedule meals with the delay start option (this can be set up to 24 hours in advance), 10-hour automatic keep-warm function, and manual keep-warm function that will maintain safe potluck temperatures for up to 100 hours.

 Built-in safety features, like overheat protection and safety lock, will avert any potential hazards.
 The exterior is fingerprint-resistant, and accessories are dishwasher safe.